OilSlick/coffee_tree_monitor/README.md

 Collect the following data from each tree:

-1. Amount of light, measured at the top of the tree's canopy
+1. Amount of light
-2. Air temperature at the sensor (presumably attached low on main stem)
+2. Air temperature
 3. Soil moisture content

-**As of February 3, 2017 this project is still being developed.** I am currently prototyping the circuit and all of the sensors, which I'm still researching and sourcing.
+**As of October 7, 2017 this project is still being developed.** I am currently prototyping the circuit and all of the sensors, which I'm still researching and sourcing.

 Current unit configurations and tests are being documented in the [wiki](https://github.com/OilSlick/coffee_tree_monitor/wiki)

 ### Hardware To-Do
 * [x] Add SD Card adapter
 * [ ] Add soil sensor
-* [ ] Add light sensor
+* [x] Add light sensor
-* [ ] Add solar panel (February 8, 2017: ordered and en route )
+* [x] Add solar panel
 * [x] Determine method for posting data online
 * [ ] Organize circuit for project/gang box
 * [ ] Evaluate battery life and consider physically smaller LiPo to replace current Li-ion battery